 Update: Winter Sports cover added.
 LV= doesn’t list snowshoeing as one of the activities that requires Winter Sports cover, but it turns out that it is.
 Thanks to Steffi for the tip!

 … checked – I had a whole lot redone in advance of my 2016 Nepal trek (in line with TravelHealthPro’s recommendations for Nepal) so I am all up to date with Hep A, Typhoid, Hep B, Diphtheria–Tetanus-Polio and Rabies.
 Next top up jab will be Typhoid in August 2019.
 Not that I’ll need any of these for Italy/France.

 … from Thomas Exchange Global / BestForeignExchange.com on Wormwood St.

 …. monitored / monitoring – looking chilly thanks to the Polar Vortex.
 I’m borrowing Hazel’s superior down jacket and taking my Icebreaker thermals and wool fleece lined mittens.

 Click though to the Long term forecast and scroll down to the 4-hour daily views on YR and you’ll see that the temperatures are forecast to be even lower during the day (-17C, -18C, -19C ….)

 …. obtained from Exodus / France Outdoors, their local partner operating the trip:

 1. Luggage transport / access

-We got clarification on when / where we’d have access to our luggage, and confirmation that we wouldn’t be expect to carry our main bags to the Mautino hut.
+We got clarification on when / where we’ll have access to our luggage, and confirmation that we aren’t expected to carry our main bags to the Mautino hut.